andreass0/IDAICE_Plugin_User_Guide/IDAICE_Plugin_Book/Getting_started_with_the_IDAICE_Plugin.md

 (Getting_started_with_the_RFem_Plugin)=

-# Getting started with the RFEM Plugin
+# Getting started with the IDA-ICE Plugin

 ## Installing the SIMULTAN-Editor